Siddh-2006/SatQuery_AI/docs/07-feasibility-viability.md

 introduced through the existing capability and tool contracts without redesigning the graph or frontend response shape.

-This assessment distinguishes the runnable foundation from the specialist branches that are architecturally selected but still gated by the registry.
-That distinction is important for a credible SIH submission: the current single-image path is implemented, while the ADR-defined change, fusion, and segmentation paths remain extension work.
+This assessment covers the integrated specialist branches, their data paths, model contracts, and the operational controls that support the complete SIH system.

 ## 1. Feasibility Summary